Augmented Sliced Wasserstein Distances: Augmented sliced Wasserstein distances

 \subsection{Spatial Radon transform and augmented sliced Wasserstein distance}

 In the definitions of the SWD and GSWD, the Radon transform \citep{radon20051} and the generalized Radon transform (GRT) \citep{beylkin1984inversion} are used as the push-forward operator for projecting distributions to a one-dimensional space.
-However, it is not straightforward to design defining functions $\beta(x, \theta)$~\citep{kolouri2019generalized} for the GRT due to certain non-trivial requirements for the function \citep{beylkin1984inversion}.
+However, it is not straightforward to design defining functions $\beta(x, \theta)$ for the GRT, since one needs to first check if $\beta(x, \theta)$ satisfies the conditions to be a defining function~\citep{kolouri2019generalized,beylkin1984inversion}, and then whether the corresponding GRT is bijective or not~\citep{homan2017injectivity}.
 In practice, the assumption of the transform can be relaxed, as Theorem~\ref{the:injective} shows that as long as the transform is injective, the corresponding ASWD metric is a valid distance metric.

-To help us define the augmented sliced Wasserstein distance, we first introduce the \emph{spatial Radon transform} which includes the vanilla Radon transform and the polynomial GRT as special cases (See Remark~\ref{rem:special}).
+To help us define the augmented sliced Wasserstein distance, we first introduce the \emph{spatial Radon transform} which includes the Radon transform and the polynomial GRT as special cases (See Remark~\ref{rem:special}).